2023 Generation adidas class announced | MLSSoccer.com

-Major League Soccer on Monday announced eight distinguished college players in the 2023 Generation adidas class and released the tentative list of players eligible for selection in the MLS SuperDraft 2023 presented by adidas.
+Major League Soccer has announced 11 distinguished college players in the 2023 Generation adidas class and released the tentative list of players eligible for selection in Wednesday's MLS SuperDraft 2023 presented by adidas.

 Generation adidas is a joint program between MLS and adidas that sees a handful of top collegiate underclassmen and youth national team players signed by MLS to Generation adidas contracts and made available in the SuperDraft.
 In order to provide Generation adidas players with the best professional environment, Generation adidas player salaries are not charged against an MLS team's annual salary budget, providing an added incentive for that club to develop the player.
 Eventually, these GA players graduate to senior player contracts and their salaries are charged against a team's budget.